arnaudlayec/odoo-community-alayec/project_task_analytic_hr/readme/DESCRIPTION.rst

-By default, Task inherites Analytic Account from their project.
+Natively, Task inherites their *Analytic Account* from their project.
-This module changes this default behavior to set tasks' analytic account based on HR department's or employee's default Analytic Account.
+This module adds *Analytic Account* field on HR Department and Employee forms, and set default *Analytic Account* of tasks creating following the HR information of the user who creates the task.

 This can be useful, for instance in conjonction with modules `project_budget` and `hr_timesheet`: project's Planned Hours can be splitted into several budgets,